EkansCode/CatCam/README.md

 - Python 3.x
 - ffmpeg

-#enable 2-Step Verification - Get app password/email password
+Enable 2-Step Verification - Get app password/email password

 Please note that the specific steps to generate an app password may change over time, so it's a good idea to refer to Gmail's official documentation for the most up-to-date instructions.